Benjgmn/buckit/docs/api-design.md

 }
 ```

-On our home page we have access to our films that are shown on the opening page, 20 of the highest ranked films in totallity to give aqn idea of what films might be good to add to their list.
+The home page displays 20 of the highest-ranked films by default as suggestions for what films might be good to add to a list.

 - **Method**: `GET`
 - **Path**: `api/films/search`